Invarion/invarion-docs/docs/rapid-plan/rapidplan-basics/control-points.md

 To view an object's control points you must select it.
 Once you have selected an object, you can move its control points around to change the shape and of the object.

-## Keeping Control Points Straight
+## Keeping Control Points straight

 Irrespective of what item you are drawing or altering, you can keep your control points in a perfectly straight line by holding down the **SHIFT** key as you are drawing.
 The same applies if you are moving an existing control point.